All in One View

 - If it is a laptop and the battery is failing, how much carbon could you save if you just replace the battery for a new one instead of replacing the whole laptop?

-In this case, the best option to get the idle energy usage of a machine is to use a plug in power meter.
-These plug in the mains socket and then the computer and any other peripherals, like monitors, can be plugged to it (possibly via a power strip).
+The most direct and accurate option to get the idle energy usage of a consumer device is to use a plug in power meter.
 There are many models, but most will provide both the instantaneous power and the energy used over a period of time.
+This can be used both to ascertain the idle power draw of a system and to estimate the emissions of a running application by comparing to the baseline idle draw.

 Storage Devices

 Research datasets are increasingly large and replicated across multiple systems for reliability.
-As modern research practices move toward open data and long-term storage, the cumulative energy demand of storage becomes a significant component of digital research’s environmental impact.
+As modern research practices move toward open data and long-term storage, the embodied and operational emissions of storage becomes a significant component of digital research’s environmental impact.

 There are a few different storage mediums in common use:

-- Solid-State Disk Drives (SSD): They use flash memory with no moving parts to store data.
-Their embodied carbon emissions are high due to the rare metals needed for semiconductor manufacturing, while operational emissions are low.
+- Solid-State Disk Drives (SSD): They use flash memory with no moving parts to store data, much like SD cards and USB drives, but with much larger capacity.
+Their embodied carbon emissions are high due to the rare metals needed for semiconductor manufacturing, while operational emissions are somewhat lower than for spinning disks.

 - Hard Disk Drives (HDD): They store data on spinning magnetic disks.
 Embodied emissions are lower than those of SSDs but operational emissions are higher because their disks must spin continuously.

 - Linear Tape-Open (LTO Tape): Magnetic tape technology used for long-term storage.
-Their manufacturing emissions are low, while their operational emissions are near zero.
+Their embodied emissions are low, while their operational emissions are near zero.

 | Category | SSD | HDD | LTO tape |